Castro19/LAEP-GPT/tasks.md

 ## Task 6: Human Testing Permission and Papers

 - Write a proposal in order to gain permission for human test trials
+  - IRB accounts made and to be connected

 - Look into journals for potential publishing

+## Task 7: Ongoing
+  - Fix the dropdown menu to display the available assistants correctly

+## Task 8: Poster Board
+  - Continue working on Poster board, due around Sept 29th if past year's due date holds